 Hi Little Squirrels,

 I started working at Little Squirrels Play Forest the day the nursery opened in December 2016.
 I formerly started working in the over twos area with a Childcare level 2 qualification.
 I continued to work at Little Squirrels whilst studying for my level 3 Diploma in Childcare and Education.
-Once I completed and qualified for my Diploma my role at the nursery changed and I became the Baby Room Leader in the summer 2018.
-And I absolutely love my role at Little Squirrels!
+Once I completed and qualified for my Diploma my role at the nursery changed and I became the Baby Room Leader in the summer 2018 and progressed to Childcare Manager at the end of 2021, I absolutely love my roles at Little Squirrels!

 I have always been inspired to work with young children and babies for as long as I can remember.
 I am passionate about educating children and providing them with a caring and exciting environment!

 My life out of nursery consists of fun days out with my daughter who is nearly 11, spending time with my family and friends.
 I enjoy swimming, cycling, walks on the beach and exploring in the woods.
 I also enjoy eating out, music and sunshine.
 I also love animals and I have two cats at home